 Scratch is easy to learn

 Scratch coding is very easy to learn.
 It’s perfect for kids who want to start their journey into programming.
-Scratch interface is designed keeping kids in mind, making learning to code fun and interactive.
+The scratch interface is designed keeping kids in mind, making learning to code fun and interactive.

 Scratch is suitable for all age groups